deaaAldeen45112/github-workflow-task/README.md

 - **Hotfix Branches (`hotfix/branch-name`)**: Created from the `main` branch to address critical issues in the production code.
 Merged back into both `main` and `develop` after the fix is applied.

 ## Gitflow Workflow Simulation
-This repository is a simulation of the Gitflow branching model.
+This repository is a simulation of the Gitflow branching model:
 [Simulation Repository](https://github.com/deya-123/gitflow-task)

 ## Documentation